Parker Harris

 I thrive on tackling complex problems, especially in a cooperative environment.
 Effective technical communication and problem solving is the common theme throughout my career of coding, engineering, and teaching.
 If something seems impossible at first or if others have tried and failed, I'm interested.

-When I'm not coding I like to spend my time sailing, building boats, and playing the flute.
+When I'm not coding I like to spend my time sailing, playing chess, and building boats.

 GRAFFITI